 In addition to our on-campus accommodation, the University manages a range of halls of residence for new and continuing students who choose to live off-campus.
 They are all within a short walk of the Campus and, as they are owned by the University, students receive the same type of support that they would benefit from in on-campus accommodation.

 We guarantee accommodation to first year undergraduate students who confirm the University of Lincoln as their first choice with UCAS and make an application for accommodation by 30 June 2020.
 Applicants must have met all conditions and accepted their offer by 31 August 2020.
-The online application system for accommodation opens on 1 March 2020– you don’t have to wait for your exam results to apply.
+The online application system for accommodation opens on 2 March 2020 – you don’t have to wait for your exam results to apply.
 You can register for an account from 18 February 2020.

 Ka Hui Chang, Events Management student